 In another incident, 8 Rohingya young boys were arrested in Mawlamyine Town of Mon State on Dec.
 14, at around 1 pm, who were trying to flee by land.

-Rohingya in their homeland live either in IDP camps or open-air prison under tight restrictions with little access to healthcare, education or livelihoods in conditions Amnesty International brands as “apartheid”.
+Rohingya in their homeland live either in IDP camps or open-air prison under tight restrictions with little access to healthcare, education or livelihoods in conditions Amnesty International brands as โapartheidโ.

 More Stories

-AA Forcibly Recruiting Rohingya Youths on a Village-by-Village Basis in Buthidaung Township
+AA Forcibly Recruiting Youths in Northern Maungdaw

-Rohingya Killed by AA in Buthidaung Township
+Rohingya Villages Set Ablaze by AA in Maungdaw Township